steve-levesque/Portfolio-NLP-ChatbotStoreInventory/README.md

 <!-- Getting Started -->
 ## Installation
 For this project to work, some programs needs to be installed with the required Python libraries:
-- Python 3.x
+- Python 3.x (i.e. and all modules in requirements.txt)
-- Jupyter Notebook (optional, but necessary for the notebooks)
+- A web browser.

 ``` bash
 pip install -r requirements.txt